Transcript #398: Open source makes you rich? (and other myths)

 28:17 I believe that is it for our main items.

-28:26 Yeah, this will go quick though.
+28:26 This will go quick though.

-28:36 UV scriptified.
+28:36 scriptified UV scriptified.

 28:37 He included the script at the top to pull in the dependencies.

-28:51 That's really all.
+28:52 That's really all.

-28:52 I mean, there might be other stuff that you can do, but this is great to be able to just do UV run with this.
+28:52 That's, I mean, there might be other stuff that you can do, but this is great to be able to just do UV run with this.

-29:02 It'd be awesome if you just never see that unless you want to.
+29:02 It'd be awesome if you just never see that unless you want to, you know, like it collapses, it folds the code for those sections on open.

-29:08 Yeah.
+29:09 Yeah.

-29:15 also you'd have to scroll down three pages before you get actual.
+29:15 Also, you'd have to scroll down three pages before you get actual.

-29:18 Yeah.
+29:19 Yeah.

-29:42 So I'm seeing that the next meeting is August 26th.
+29:42 So I'm seeing that, the next meeting is, is August 26th.

-29:48 That's today.
+29:49 That's today.

-29:49 So, but if you go here, when we're not here, it'll tell you that there's like a meeting coming up
+29:49 so, but if you go here when we're not here, it'll tell you that there's, there's like a meeting coming up and it'll show how many, how many, how much time left.

-29:59 And there's even a calendar entry that you can add there.
+29:59 And there's even a calendar entry that you can add, there.

 30:02 So that's fun.